cjorosco/Portfolio/README.md

 ## 2. Cancer EDA

-The purpose of this project is to demonstrate several dataframe manipulation methods to include ingesting files into pandas dataframes using an API.
+The purpose of this project is to demonstrate several dataframe manipulation methods to include importing data into pandas dataframes using an API, retrieving records from a database, and ingesting flat files.
 Other dataframe transformation methods include merging two dataframe columns into a single column, converting datatypes, setting default values for NaN values, creating a pivot table, deriving new columns from existing data, and reshaping the dataframe from long to a wide format.

 ## 3. Chronic Kidney Disease Prevalence and Awareness